-4.6 Numeric Value-Normative
+4.6 Numeric Value

-Numeric value is a normative property of characters that represent numbers.
-This group includes characters such as fractions, subscripts, superscripts, Roman numerals, currency numerators, encircled numbers, and script-specific digits.
-In many traditional numbering systems, letters are used with a numeric value.
-Examples include Greek and Hebrew letters as well as Latin letters used in outlines (II.A.1.b).
-These special cases are not included here as numbers to prevent simplistic parsers from treating these letters numerically by mistake.
+Numeric_Value and Numeric_Type are normative properties of characters that represent numbers.
+Characters with a non-default Numeric_Type include numbers and number forms such as fractions, subscripts, superscripts, Roman numerals, encircled numbers, and many script-specific digits and numbers.

+In some traditional numbering systems, ordinary letters may also be used with a numeric value.
+Examples include Greek letters used numerically, Hebrew gematria, and even Latin letters when used in outlines (II.A.1.b).
+Letter characters used in this way are not given Numeric_Type or Numeric_Value property values, to prevent simplistic parsers from treating them numerically by mistake.
+The Unicode Character Database gives the Numeric_Type and Numeric_Value property values only for Unicode characters that normally represent numbers.

-Decimal digits form a large subcategory of numbers consisting of those digits that can be used to form decimal-radix numbers.
-They include script-specific digits, but exclude characters such as Roman numerals and Greek acrophonic numerals.
-(Note that <1, 5>=15= fifteen, but =IV= four.)
-Decimal digits also exclude the compatibility subscript or superscript digits to prevent simplistic parsers from misinterpreting their values in context.
-Numbers other than decimal digits can be used in numerical expressions and may be interpreted by a numeric parser, but it is up to the implementation to determine such specialized uses.
+Decimal Digits.
+Decimal digits, as commonly understood, are digits used to form decimal-radix numbers.
+They include script-specific digits, but exclude characters such as Roman numerals and Greek acrophonic numerals, which do not form decimal-radix expressions.
+(Note that <1, 5> = 15 = fifteen, but = IV = four.)